RmmlAndReas/rmmlandreas.github.io/README.md

-# How to build an embryo?
+# How to build an organism?

 Here you can find a movie that shows the whole timecourse of embryonic development in Coboldia fuscipes (Diptera).
 At the top left you can see the time: H stands for hours and M for minues.
 At the bottom right you can see scale.
 Just as a reminder 50 microns is 0.05 mm, as a comparison a human hair is about 0.1 mm thick.